DokimiCU/self_organizing_systems/README.md

 - brought the mod into gameplay by adding a map spawner which adds risky labs that can accidently release doomsday devices
 - added protector block which defends against doomsday devices
 - added "Flash" doomsday device
+- simplifications to the weapon to improve performance

 New mods:
 - "Autosky" weather simulator